These Water-Wise Container Plants Make It Look Easy (and Make It Look Good)

 Hens and chicks

 Easy-going sempervivums look especially beautiful in vertical, pallet planters or tucked tightly in small containers.
-Fitting for a drought, these perennials grow well with very little watering.
+Fitting for droughty conditions, these perennials grow well with very little moisture.
 Sprinkle just enough to avoid shriveling.

-This edible, fragrant plant works well in large containers, needing just sparse amounts of water.
-Its flower-studded leaves stretch up to seven feet tall and two feet wide, so be sure to give its woody base plenty of room to grow.
+This Mediterranean culinary herb works well in large containers, needing just sparse amounts of water.
+Its fragrant, flower-studded branches stretch up to seven feet tall and two feet wide, so be sure to give its woody base plenty of room to grow.

 A small blue-gray agave is a welcome thing ― most are much larger.
 Modest 1½-foot size makes this drought-friendly species useful in containers, on patios, and in borders.